 Uneven Traffic Distribution

-Linux uses source layer 3 addresses only to do load balancing on most older distributions.
+Linux uses source layer 3 addresses only to load balance on most older distributions.

 Silent Hosts Never Receive Traffic

-Freshly provisioned hosts that have never sent traffic may not ARP for their default gateways.
-The post-up ARPing in
+Sometimes, freshly provisioned hosts that have yet to send traffic do not ARP for their default gateways.
+The

-/etc/network/interfaces on the host should take care of this.
+/etc/network/interfaces file on the host takes care of this.
 If the host does not ARP, then

-rdnbrd on the leaf cannot learn about the host.
+rdnbrd on the leaf does not learn about the host.